BWibo/3dcitydb-mkdocs/docs/compatibility.md

 differences on-the-fly when automatic conversion is not feasible (see [below](#handle-citygml-version-differences)).

 The same applies to CityJSON: Data can be managed without loss when using the same CityJSON version for both import and export.
 However, changing versions may result in data loss unless automatic conversion is possible.

+!!! note
     Note that CityJSON is a JSON-based encoding of a subset of the CityGML data model.
 As such, it is less expressive than the GML/XML encoding of CityGML, which may also contribute to data loss when switching between CityJSON and GML/XML.

 ## Migrate CityGML or CityJSON data